mewity1816/archangel-linux/README.md

-# YADBD (Yet Another Debian Based Distro)
+# Archangel Linux
-An up-and-coming Debian-based Linux distro, for beginners by beginners (well... only two beginners).
+An up-and-coming Arch-based Linux distro... yeah thats all i have to say for now.